How to Write a Copywriting Sample

 If you do use something you've already written, make sure it isn't something you might want to post elsewhere later.
-Eventually, I really regretted submitting "Celebrating Advent with Children" because Interact Media takes the copyright of the piece and posts it on their own pages.
+Eventually, I regretted submitting "Celebrating Advent with Children" because Interact Media takes the copyright of the piece and displays it on their own page.
 When I later decided I would like to post it on my website, I had to start all over.

 3. Write a Business Style Blog

 Interact Media says you can write about any topic you want for your sample, but I think you will do better if you remember the bulk of the clients are businesses that need the copy for their websites.
-Blog posts are a common assignment and are pretty easy to write and find on the internet.
-Here are some of the common businesses that give a lot of assignments on Interact Media:
+Blog posts are a typical assignment and are pretty easy to write and find on the Internet.
+Here are some of the most frequent businesses that give assignments on Interact Media:

 - Plumbing blog

 - Using Social Media in a business blog

 Many of the clients are small businesses that are seeking to generate more sales through offering information on that makes them seem like a reliable source.
 Choose a small business you know something about and look at their blogs.
 You won't have to be an expert in the industry to write a blog since information is accessible to research on the internet.
 When you are asked to write an assignment, your client will often give you that information, but for this sample, you'll have to do your research, but it shouldn't take more than a few minutes.

 Remember that most people reading on the web are looking for relevant information.
 They "scan" rather than read.
 You are probably doing that right now!
 So make your points easy to see by using:

 - Headlines with only 2-3 sentences of text underneath each.